BAckground

 HOW

-- To test if purebred dairy goats can acclimatise to FRED's FARM.
+- To test if purebred dairy goats can acclimatise to climate on the farm.
 They did, so we continued.

 - To sensitize the local population to the health benefits of goat's milk, and the financial advantage of raising dairy goats instead of cows.